bartoszbk/simple-rest-api/README.md

 Package *service* contains service classes containing business logic.

 Package *utils* contains utils classes.
 It contains class *WebClientProvider* providing an instance of WebClient.

+## Datasource ##

+Datasource used in the project is H2 database.
+It is accessible during the project running under url:
+{{port}}/h2-console/.
+To log to the database it is necessary to provide datasource credentials for a corresponding profile.
+In the case of this project corresponding credentials are in the application.yml file.